Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Decoherence

-In general, this question is not easy to answer.
+This question is not easy to answer in general.
 A usual route is to require that the quasiclassical states have vanishing quantum uncertainties for a set of observables used in classical mechanics (center-of-mass coordinate, momentum, energy etc).
-This is not completely satisfying as a priori classical notions are used \cite{omnes2002decoherence}.
+This is not completely satisfying as a priori classical notions are used (a clear discussion of this issue is given in Sec.
+VIII B of paper \cite{omnes2002decoherence}).
 Moreover, this is not directly applicable in our setting, as we allow arbitrary partitioning in which these a priori classical observables in general are not related to the system $\cS$ (in other words, corresponding self-adjoint operators are not of the product form $A^{\cS}\otimes\openone^{\cB}$ ).
 One should employ a similar strategy but avoid using a priori classical notions.
 This strategy can be sketched as follows.

 One defines a set $\{A_\alpha\}$ of (dimensionless) observables in $\cS$ which are considered to be classical {\it by definition}.
-Then one postulates that the states $\varphi\in\cS$ which provide small uncertainties for all $A_\alpha$ (i.e. $\forall \alpha$ $\la\varphi|A^2_\alpha|\varphi\ra-\la\varphi|A_\alpha|\varphi\ra^2<\varepsilon$ with some small $\varepsilon$) form a quasiclassical subset $\cS_{\rm cl}\subset\cS.$ If the decoherence-induced classicality emerges, in the above-discussed sense, with respect to the defined subset $\cS_{\rm cl}$ of quasiclassical states, then the whole construction is {\it self-consistent}.
-Note that the set $\{A_\alpha\}$ should be sufficiently large and non-trivial to allow for a non-trivial classical reality (this excludes e.g. the set consisting of one element, identity operator) but sufficiently coarse-grained to allow the decoherence to proceed (this excludes e.g. the complete set of $m$ mutually orthogonal projection operators).
+Then one postulates that the states $\varphi\in\cS$ which provide small uncertainties for all $A_\alpha$ (i.e. $\forall \alpha$ $\la\varphi|A^2_\alpha|\varphi\ra-\la\varphi|A_\alpha|\varphi\ra^2<\varepsilon$ with some small $\varepsilon$) form a quasiclassical subset $\cS_{\rm cl}\subset\cS.$ If the decoherence-induced classicality emerges, in the above-discussed sense, with respect to the defined subset $\cS_{\rm cl}$ of quasiclassical states, then the whole construction is {\it self-consistent} \cite{omnes2002decoherence}.
+Note that the set $\{A_\alpha\}$ should be sufficiently large and nontrivial to allow for a nontrivial classical reality (this excludes e.g. the set consisting of one element, identity operator) but sufficiently coarse-grained to allow the decoherence to proceed (this excludes e.g. the complete set of $m$ mutually orthogonal projection operators).